 2007: Competed in regional karting events in East Lansing, Mich., claiming the Junior SuperCan Championship title and earning "Driver of the Year".

-2002-2005: Pre-injury motorcycle racing history... contested the Kawasaki 65cc and CR85cc classes... finished third in the Junior Red Riders Supermoto... finished first in the Challenge at Las Vegas.. finished first in the Canadian Supermoto Series 85cc...
-NasMoto Series champion (450cc)...
-North East Regional national champion in 85cc and 250cc.
+2002-2005: Pre-injury motorcycle racing history (incurred on August 13, 2005 in a dirt-track motorcycle race at Hiawatha Horse Park in Sarnia, Ontario ... contested the Kawasaki 65cc and CR85cc classes ... on his 12th birthday, finished third in the Junior Red Riders Supermoto Challenge in Reno, Nevada ... finished ninth in the national Red Riders Challenge Final at Las Vegas ... finished first in the Canadian Supermoto Series 85cc ...
+NasMoto Series champion (450cc) ...
+North East Regional national champion in 85cc and 250cc ... won a total of 14 championships by the age of 12.